gaia-platform/gaia-docs/articles/rulesets-writing-rules.md

 }
 ```

 Before moving on, let’s examine what is taking place with both of these conditional statements.
 A flight segment was completed.
-An Active Field caused the rules engine to fire a rule.
+An Active Field caused the rules engine to fire a Rule.
 That Rule relates to a particular row for a particular flight.
 That row, in turn, is related to many Trip rows.
 Not only that, the path from the flight row to the appropriate trip row involves navigating through an intermediate segment row.
 We start with a simple one statement conditional and end up with:

 - Code is generated to locate all segment rows that are related to the flight row.
 - The Rule is fired once for each of the many hops between airports (segments) associated with this flight.